top of page

 • Document resident/town staff interactions

-• Regular review of risk management strategies
+• Regularly review risk management strategies

 • Conduct public meetings on financial matters